 - Matches the end of a line*

-- Matches zero or more of the preceding character[]
+- Matches zero or more occurrences of the preceding character[]

-- Matches any one of the enclosed characters[^]
+- Matches any single character within the brackets[^]

 grep "^This" sample.txt